MicrosoftDocs/globalization/globalization/methodology/international-design.md

 ---
 title: International design
-description: It's important to think about internationalization from the very beginning of a software project. ms.assetid: 12240d5d-6de0-4f78-8d4c-faf1e4b17b31 ms.date: 11/15/2016
+description: It's important to think about internationalization from the very beginning of a software project.
+This article provides an extensive checklist of things to examine.
 ---

 # International design